mozilla/tsci/README.md

   // The earliest date to consider for when the bug or issue has to have been
   // filed.
 By default 2018-01-01 is used.
   "minDate": "2018",
-  // The ID of a spreadsheet to append to.
+  // The ID of a spreadsheet to work on.
+This only applies to the first weekly runs,
+  // if more than one week is specified.
+Otherwise, a new spreadsheet will be created.
-  "spreadsheetId": null,
+  "startingSpreadsheetId": null,
   // A list of Google accounts with whom the final spreadsheet should be shared.
   "writers": [
     "user@example.com"